griffinbausch/LA-100-Fall-2017/Code of Conduct.md

 If student absolutely needs to do something unrelated to class that could be seen as a distraction, they should be allowed to leave class momentarily and take the phone call or whatever is necessary outside of the classroom.

 I think you should be allowed a total of 3 "strikes" and if you exceed this amount it will result in a loss of credit.
 Continually getting strikes will take more and more credit off.
 A strike consists of any action a student does that purposefully prohibits his/her other classmates from learning.

-Distraction is not paying attention to other people (Professors, other students) or making other people not pay attention to the others.
-Examples including making a sound (whispers, phone's sound, keyboard's typing sounds).
-To handle it, we must not making any necessary sound: turn off the phone's sound, don't talk to the other while the professor or somebody is talking, etc. I agree with everyone's comments that we should have 3 strikes, after the 3rd strike, we lost the credit.
-Of course there are some exception like the others already said: when you have an emergency call of text, you should ask the professor to do that, or when you are trying to not pooping or peeing but you cannot, just quietly stand up, whisper to the professor and go out.

 ### 10. Contact info
 Heidi Ellis - ellis@wne.edu